HildoBijl/stepwise/shared/packages/skill-definition/README.md

 	skillsInGroup: ['skill1', 'skill2'], // Skills from the same group in the raw tree.
 	prerequisites: [], // Now with the skills from the set-up added to it.
 	continuations: ['skill3'], // The skills that have this skill as prerequisite.
-	links: [], // Links in a processed form.
+	links: [], // Links in processed form, with an optional correlation and no order.
 	linkedSkills: [], // All skills that are present in at least one link.
 }
 ```